juanjemdIos/somef-core/docs/usage.md

                                   file.

   -m, --missing                   JSON report with the missing metadata fields
-                                  SOMEF was not able to find.
+                                  SOMEF-core was not able to find.
 The report will be placed in  $PATH_missing.json, where
                                   $PATH is -o, -c or -g.
   -kt, --keep_tmp PATH            SOMEF will NOT delete the temporary folder